syncfusion-content/flutter-docs/Flutter/range-selector/getting-started.md

 Add date time labels

 Add range slider with tick and date time labels.

+N> You must import the 'package:intl/intl.dart' show DateFormat` package to add the date format in the range selector.

 {% tabs %}
 {% highlight Dart %}